-In accordance with Government Auditing Standards, we have also issued our report dated April 11, 2013 on our consideration of Farm Credit System Insurance Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Farm Credit System Insurance Corporation's internal control over financial reporting and compliance.
+In accordance with U.S. Government Auditing Standards, we have also issued our report dated February 12, 2014 on our consideration of FCSIC's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations and contracts and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with U.S. Government Auditing Standards in considering FCSIC's internal control over financial reporting and compliance.